Air Conditioner Repair Checklist

 - Switch off electricity fully at the breaker or outside lever.

 - Clear yard waste around the unit.
 Once you’ve gotten rid of larger refuse within a two-foot radius, you can use a paint brush or vacuum to slowly remove dirt from the condenser fins.
-Deformed fins can also hurt efficiency, so you can attempt to straighten them with a small knife.
+Deformed fins can also hurt efficiency.

 - Use a hose nozzle to gingerly take off dirt on the fins from inside the system.
 Be careful to avoid getting water on the fan motor.